SSalahAyman/SSalahAyman/README.md

 </p>

 ## :sassy_man:  About me
-- :school: I am a `Student` at Faculty of Law at Alexandria University
+- 💻 I am `Specialist` at mobile application by Flutter
-- :technologist: I love `Coding` templates and designs into a webpage
+- :school: I `Studied` Software Engineering at Faculty of Computers and information at Menoufia University
-- :computer: I do alot of Frontend challenges mainly at `Frontend Mentor`
+- 👨‍🎓🎓 I am `Graduated` from Faculty of computer science in 2023
-- :student: I’m currently learning: `Typescript` and `React`.
+- :technologist: I love `Coding` templates and Solving problems
 - :thinking: I’m currently open for: `An Intern` or a new `job opportunity`
 - :nerd_face: Always `learning new things`
 - 📫 How to reach me **salahayman488@gmail.com**
 - ⚡ Fun fact always learning